EnSpec/hytools/docs/source/basics.rst

 	chunk = neon.get_chunk(x1,x2,y1,y2)

-Alternatively an iterator can be used to cycle along a specified axis of the dataset either by line, column, band or chunk.
+Alternatively an :class:`~hytools.base.Iterator` can be used to cycle along a specified axis of the dataset either by line, column, band or chunk.
 This is useful for cycling through and image, applying a function/algorithm and then writing to a file.